wiseman/docker-rpi-vrs/README.md

 You can connect to the web server with any modern browser and see the aircraft plotted on a map.

+This container is designed to work in conjunction with a Mode-S / BEAST provider.
+Check out [mikenye/readsb](https://hub.docker.com/repository/docker/mikenye/readsb) or [mikenye/piaware](https://hub.docker.com/repository/docker/mikenye/piaware) for this, or BYO.

 ---

 ## Quick Start